EPCCed/eidf-docs/docs/services/gpuservice/shared-cephfs.md

             claimName: example-pvc
 ```

-Users can work with the contents of the CephFS volume using a VM with the project CephFS filesystem mounted to it.
+Users can work with the contents of the Shared Filesystem (CephFS) volume using a VM with the project Shared Filesystem (CephFS) mounted to it.
 More information on this is available at [EIDF Shared Filesystem (CephFS)](../virtualmachines/sharedfs.md).